-The SM4 Bat acoustic detector was operational for 272 days (Figure 1).
+The SM4 Bat acoustic detector was operational for 272 days in the first year of monitoring and 113 days so far in the second year of monitoring (Figure 1, Table 2).
 For the the SM4 Bat acoustic sensor the period where timestamps were not recorded was considered non-operational because the detector was set to record from an hour before sunset to an hour after sunrise, and it was not possible to determine if this is the actual time the detector was operational.
 This lack of timestamp spans 16 January 2022 to 05 April 2022.
 Even though we could not be certain of when the SM4 Bat acoustic sensor was operational, we still examined the audio files for calls, and none were found.
-There was a further non-operational period between 30 December 2021 and 13 January 2022 for the SM4 Bat detector which was likely due to a power supply issue.
+The SM4 Bat detector experienced non-operational periods between 30 December 2021 and 13 January 2022, which was likely due to a power supply issue, and between 09 September 2022 to 10 January 2023 due to catastrophic damage to the battery.

-The SM4 Bird acoustic sensor was operational or partially operational for 340 days (Figure 2).
+The SM4 Bird acoustic sensor was operational or partially operational for 340 days in the first year of monitoring and 113 days so far in the second year of monitoring (Figure 2, Table 2).
 Partially operational refers to periods where the sensor was collecting data but no accurate timestamps were being recorded.
 However, the sensor was set to record 24/7 and so we know that false negatives are unlikely and when data were analyzed, bird calls were found.
 As with the SM4 Bat detector, this timestamp error period occurred between 16 January 2022 and 05 April 2022.
 Observations without timestamps are reported with species totals but are removed from figures that show detection dates.
 There were 43 mostly gull vocalization sequences recorded during the clock error period, and we were unable to match the vocalizations to a specific day within the data collection period.
-As with the SM4 Bat detector, between 19 December 2021 and 13 January 2022, the SM4 Bird acoustic sensor was completely non-operational, which was likely due to a power supply issue.
+As with the SM4 Bat detector, between 19 December 2021 and

+13 January 2022, the SM4 Bird acoustic sensor was completely non-operational, which was likely due to a power supply issue, and between 09 September 2022 to 10 January 2023 due to catastrophic damage to the battery.